Apply for a property tax rebate: Property Tax Rebate for Seniors

 - Check the application for details on all required supporting documents.

-- Send your completed application and supporting documents by mail or fax.
+- Send your completed application and supporting documents (including tax information) by mail or fax.
 Or visit Access Nova Scotia.

 How long it takes

 It should take 8 weeks to get your rebate.
 It can take longer if more information is needed or if your application hasn’t been filled in correctly.
-If additional information is required to process your rebate, we will contact you by mail.
+If additional information is required to process your rebate, the Department of Service Nova Scotia and Internal Services contacts you by mail.

 There is no cost to apply for the rebate.

 Before you start

 - 2019 property tax bills and receipts showing that your 2019 property taxes are paid in full or a Municipal Property Tax Sheet completed by your municipality if your property is outside the Halifax Regional Municipality (HRM)

 You may need to provide additional supporting documents including:

 - proof of power of attorney if you’re applying on behalf of another person